zd4y/discordbot/README.md

 To do:

-- [ ] Use a database instead of a json file
+- [ ] Use a database instead of a json file for the config

 ## Setup/Usage